 Prior to his arrival at CMU, Mann spent two seasons as the head coach at Oak Park High School in the Detroit area.
 He also was an assistant coach with the Michigan Mustangs, one of the top AAU programs in Michigan.

-Along with the dozens of players who have earned college accolades and recognition, four of Mann’s former players have went on to play in the NBA: Chris Johnson, Chris Wright (Dayton), Chris Kaman (Central Michigan) and Royce White.
+Along with the dozens of players who have earned college accolades and recognition, five of Mann’s former players have went on to play in the NBA: Chris Johnson, Chris Wright (Dayton), Chris Kaman (Central Michigan), Royce White and Chris Babb.
 Still, the number that Coach Mann takes most pride in is the number of players coached that have went on to earn their college degree.

 Mann played one season at Colorado before transferring to Akron, where competed three seasons for the Zips, earning the program’s top defensive player and ranking among the league leader in steals.
 He earned his degree from Akron in 1995.
 He has two children: Maliq (12) and Cyncere (10).